jf990/gatsby-doc-packager/README.md

 You need to repeat this process for each platform because the node_modules and nwjs app are platform specific.

 1. `npm install`
 2. Copy your built website public folder to the public folder in a sub-folder matching the `siteId`.
 Note this folder is .gitignore'd.
+In this example it would go in `./public/qt/`.
 3. Update `rundev.js` to set your `siteId`.
-It must match the product folder under /public, which is the same site-id in your site config.
+It must match the product folder you copied under `./public`, which is the same site-id in your site config.
 4. Install the matching OS version of [NWJS](https://nwjs.io/) (macOS, WIndows, Linux).
 5. Update `package.json` to match your product.
 For example, for Qt it would look something like this: